-There are a whole bunch of things that people used to learn from mom and dad, like driving with a stick shift or cooking a meal.
-But in this modern world you don’t have to do that anymore; there’s the automatic transmission and the self-driving car coming down the road, and now there’s June to do your cooking.
-The recipe for this toaster oven with brains: Take a dash of Nvidia 2.3 GHZ computer processing power, mix in an HD camera to watch what’s cooking, carbon fiber heating elements that get hot in five seconds, stir in WiFi and a 5-inch touch screen and a digital scale.
+There are a whole bunch of things that people used to learn from mom and dad, like driving a stick shift or cooking a meal.
+But in this modern world, you don’t have to do that anymore; there’s the automatic transmission and the self-driving car coming down the road, and now there’s June to do your cooking.
+The recipe for this toaster oven with brains: Take a dash of Nvidia 2.3 GHZ computer processing power, mix in an HD camera to watch what’s cooking, carbon fiber heating elements that get hot in five seconds, stir in WiFi and a 5-inch touchscreen and a digital scale.
 Assemble and sell for $1,500.

 I mean, cooking can be tough.
-Take a steak; co-founder Matt Van Horn tells Tech Crunch:
+Take a steak.
+Co-founder Matt Van Horn tells Tech Crunch:

-You take the steak, put salt and pepper on it, put in the core temperature thermometer, plug [the thermometer] into the oven and keep the steak in the oven, and by the time the door is closed it’s smart enough to know that it’s a steak.
+You take the steak, put salt and pepper on it, put in the core temperature thermometer, plug [the thermometer] into the oven and keep the steak in the oven, and by the time the door is closed, it’s smart enough to know that it’s a steak.
 It knows how much it weighs and its starting core temperature.
 Depending on your preference, it can predict a time curve that leads it into the medium rare, and it sends my phone a push notification when it’s done.
 If you’re anxious, you can use a streaming feature which allows you to get a live video feed of your food.”

 They're also working on a companion app full of what they call "smart recipes," which use handy videos and GIFs to show you the difference between "combine" and "mix," or what the hell it means to julienne something.
 The June oven, then, is something like a Cooking 101 class taught by a beautiful robot.